Skip to content

 Method Description Parameters Return Type

-create() Creates a new authentication settings data: Dict[str, Any] AuthSettingsResponseModel
+create() Creates new authentication settings data: Dict[str, Any] AuthSettingsResponseModel

 get() Retrieves settings by ID object_id: str AuthSettingsResponseModel